Reduce, Re-Use, Recycle

 But there is one overarching theme - every single bit of packaging must be entirely recyclable.

 And wherever possible we use recycled material.
-For example, all our 200ml & 500ml bottles, 50g & 175g jars and deodorant roll-ons are made from 100% recycled plastic.
+For example, all our 200ml & 500ml bottles, 50g & 175g jars and deodorant roll-ons are made from a minimum 50% recycled plastic (can be up to 100% recycled material depending on the batch).
 More will follow soon.
-We are also launching a new range in 2020 with tubes made from sugar-cane plastic.
+Our conditioner tubes are made from sugar-cane (bio) plastic.

 Plastic vs Glass